Systematic risk management

 The internal control system is designed to ensure that existing regulations for risk reduction are adhered to at all levels within the Group.
 This is intended to ensure the functionality and cost-effectiveness of business processes and to counteract impairments of assets.
 The internal control system is implemented in the Holding Company and divisions according to their specific business models, and incorporates both process-integrated and process-independent control measures.
 It covers all significant business processes including the accounting process.

 The compliance management system comprises preventative measures designed to ensure compliance with statutory and internal corporate rules and regulations.
 To that end, Haniel has prescribed uniform minimum standards throughout the Group.
 Compliance risks in the Group are systematically captured and evaluated as part of the compliance management system, and discussed between the management of the divisions and Management Board of the Holding Company.
 A hotline for reporting possible compliance violations is also a component of the compliance management system.
-In addition, training sessions on compliance issues are held.
+In addition, training sessions with examinations are held on compliance issues.
 Furthermore, the divisions and Holding Company each have compliance officers who serve as employee liaisons to help clarify potential issues.

-Corporate bylaws and regulations derived from them ensure that the elements of the risk management system are adhered to and applied in the intended manner in the Haniel Group as allowed by law.
+Corporate bylaws and regulations derived from them ensure that the elements of the risk management system are adhered to and applied in the intended manner in the Haniel Group in accordance with statutory provisions.
 Codes of conduct for the Holding Company and the divisions supplement these regulations.
-They set forth the basic principles of conduct for employees, based on practised value concepts.
+They set forth the fundamental principles of conduct for employees, based on practised value concepts.

 The effectiveness of the risk management system is monitored regularly and improvements are introduced where necessary.